 The cast is led by Ernest Kingsley Jr. (War of the Worlds) as the older Wash, with Eddie Karanja (The Sandman) portraying his younger self.
 Sterling K. Brown stars as Medwin Harris, a self-made leader who takes Wash under his wing.
 The eight-episode series also features Tom Ellis (Lucifer), Edward Bluemel (A Discovery of Witches), Charles Dance (Game of Thrones), Shaunette Renée Wilson (The Resident), and Ntare Guma Mbaho Mwine (The Chi).

-First announced in 2021, Washington Black will premiere on Hulu this July, marking Kahiu’s second Hollywood project after Netflix’s romantic comedy Look Both Ways, starring Lili Reinhart.
+First announced in 2021, Washington Black will premiere on Hulu on 23 July, marking Kahiu’s second Hollywood project after Netflix’s romantic comedy Look Both Ways, starring Lili Reinhart.

 Several other Hollywood projects have been announced under Kahiu but are yet to materialise.
 She is attached to direct the Millie Bobby Brown-led film adaptation of the YA novel The Thing About Jellyfish.
 Kahiu is also set to direct a series adaptation of Octavia Butler’s Wild Seed for Amazon, co-writing the project alongside Nigerian author Nnedi Okorafor.
 The series is being developed by Viola Davis and Julius Tennon through their production company, JuVee Productions.
 In July 2020, it was also announced that Kahiu would direct a film adaptation of the stage musical Once on This Island for Disney.